gto76/python-cheatsheet/README.md

 ```

 ### Next
 **Returns next item.
-If there are no more items it raises exception or returns default if specified.**
+If there are no more items it raises StopIteration exception or returns default if specified.**
 ```python
 <el> = next(<iter> [, default])
 ```